TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 "Recompute" refers to the process of updating the persisted computed data, see [Persisting the computed data](Persisting-the-computed-data).

-This example requires **CommonConceptsTest** plugin to be deployed on Rhetos server.
+This example requires **CommonConceptsTest** NuGet package included in the Rhetos application.
 It is available in Rhetos source subfolder `CommonConcepts\CommonConceptsTest`.

 ```C#